Executive Leadership Team

-Dr. Boutros has more than 20 years of leadership experience in large community hospitals, specialty hospitals and academic medical centers.
-Most recently, he was President of BusinessFirst Healthcare Solutions, a health care advisory firm focused on clinical transformation, operational turnarounds and emerging health delivery and reimbursement models.
+Prior to joining MetroHealth, Dr. Boutros was President of BusinessFirst Healthcare Solutions, a health care advisory firm focused on clinical transformation, operational turnarounds and emerging health delivery and reimbursement models.
 Dr. Boutros previously served as Executive Vice President and Chief Administrative Officer of St. Francis Hospital – The Heart Center in Roslyn, New York, and as Executive Vice President, Chief Medical Officer and Chief Operating Officer of South Nassau Hospital in Oceanside, New York.

 Bernard Boulanger, MD, MBA, joined The MetroHealth System as Executive Vice President and Chief Clinical Officer in March 2016.

-Prior to joining MetroHealth, he was part of University of Kentucky (UK) HealthCare, where he held a number of roles.
-He had most recently served as system chief medical officer, providing leadership in the areas of clinical operations, clinical program development, clinical service quality, physician leader development and more.
+Prior to joining MetroHealth, he held several roles at University of Kentucky (UK) HealthCare, most recently serving as chief medical officer.
+He provided leadership in the areas of clinical operations, program development, service quality and physician leader development.
 Dr. Boulanger also served as a trauma and general surgeon, medical director of inpatient services, associate chief medical officer for perioperative services, physician executive for UK Good Samaritan Hospital, and as enterprise director for surgery, endoscopy and interventional services.

-Dr. Boulanger earned his Doctor of Medicine from the University of Toronto’s College of Medicine and a master’s in business administration from the University of Kentucky’s Gatton College of Business and Economics.
+Dr. Boulanger earned his Doctor of Medicine from the University of Toronto’s College of Medicine and a Master’s in Business Administration from the University of Kentucky’s Gatton College of Business and Economics.

 In this role, Brown is responsible for the creation and implementation of a comprehensive strategic fundraising program for The MetroHealth System.

+She served as Vice President of Development since March 2006 after joining the System in 2001 as Director of Development.
 Prior to joining MetroHealth, Brown was a senior development officer with The Cleveland Clinic.
 She also served as director of development for the Northeast Ohio Chapter for The Multiple Sclerosis Society and membership program manager with the Greater Cleveland Growth Association.

-Dr. Chehade received his medical degree and completed a residency in Urology at the Medical College of Ohio in Toledo.
-He received a master’s degree in biomedical studies with a major in pathology at Toledo as well, and he completed the Advanced Management Program at Harvard Business School.
-Dr. Chehade is board certified in Urology.
+Dr. Chehade received his medical degree and completed a residency in urology at the Medical College of Ohio in Toledo.
+He received a master’s degree in Biomedical Studies with a major in pathology at Toledo as well, and he completed the Advanced Management Program at Harvard Business School.
+Dr. Chehade is board certified in urology.

-Cheryl Forino Wahl, Senior Vice President, Chief Ethics and Compliance Officer

 Cheryl Forino Wahl, MA, JD, joined MetroHealth in July 2017 as Senior Vice President and Chief Ethics and Compliance Officer.

-In this role, Cheryl is charged with ensuring that MetroHealth’s policies and practices reflect a culture committed to ethical conduct for the protection of patients, staff and visitors.
+In this role, Forino Wahl is charged with ensuring that MetroHealth’s policies and practices reflect a culture committed to ethical conduct for the protection of patients, staff and visitors.

 Walter B. Jones, Jr., joined The MetroHealth System as Senior Vice President of Campus Transformation in October 2014.

-Prior to joining Parkland, Walter was an associate with Howell, Rusk, Dodson Architects in Atlanta, GA.
-While there, he oversaw projects including the major renovation and expansion of Atlanta's Grady Memorial Hospital and Northside Hospital Women’s Center.
+Jones previously served as senior vice president of facilities development for Dallas County Hospital District's Parkland Health and Hospital System.
+In that role he managed the planning, design, development and programming of Parkland's $1.3 billion 865-bed hospital and medical campus project.
+Prior to joining Parkland, Jones was an associate with Howell, Rusk, Dodson Architects in Atlanta, GA, where he oversaw projects including the major renovation and expansion of Atlanta's Grady Memorial Hospital and Northside Hospital Women’s Center.

 Additional experience includes serving as the Director of the Cuyahoga County Board of Elections from 2007 to 2012, where she overhauled operations and transitioned from an electronic voting system to an optical scan paper ballot system, resulting in renewed public confidence in the county’s election system.
 She also served as Administrator, Administrative Services Division of the Board of Elections from March 2004 to March 2007.

 Platten earned a Bachelor of Arts in English degree from John Carroll University in Cleveland.
-She has served as a member of the Election Verification Network and has participated in national and state post-election audit workgroups, serving as an elections subject matter expert for local and national news outlets; this includes features in publications such as the New York Times, Congressional Quarterly and Governing Magazine
+She has served as a member of the Election Verification Network and has participated in national and state post-election audit workgroups, serving as an elections subject matter expert for local and national news outlets; this includes features in publications such as the New York Times, Congressional Quarterly and Governing Magazine.